-Alyssa's practice focuses on briefing on high-stakes issues at both the trial and appellate level.
+Alyssa focuses on briefing high-stakes issues at both the trial and appellate level.

 Alyssa served as a law clerk to Justice Ruth Bader Ginsburg in the October 2019 Term.
 Before that, she clerked for Judge Alison J. Nathan on the U.S. District Court for the Southern District of New York and Judge Robert A. Katzmann on the U.S. Court of Appeals for the Second Circuit.